naforoutan/skyline-computation-bjr-tree/README.md

 # Dynamic Skyline Computation with BJR-Tree

-A high-performance C++ implementation of dynamic skyline computation using the BJR-Tree data structure.
-Efficiently processes multi-dimensional datasets with continuous insertions and deletions over time.
+A Data Structures project implementing BJR-Tree for dynamic skyline computation, processing multi-dimensional datasets with continuous point insertions and deletions to maintain optimal skyline results over time.
+The main program is compiled from ```main.cpp``` while the core BJR-Tree structure is implemented in ```modules.hpp```.

 ## 📥 Dataset Download
 The dataset is not included in this repository.
 Download it from: